 - David Grann, Staff Writer, The New Yorker

-- James Impoco, Editor in Chief of Newsweek, former Sunday Business Editor, The New York Times
+- James Impoco, former Editor in Chief of Newsweek, former Sunday Business Editor, The New York Times

 - Scott Armstrong, co-author of the “The Brethren,” former investigative reporter at The Washington Post